QihuangZhang/CeLEry/tutorial/BiogenPretrain.md

 Load the CeLEry prediction model which is located at the `"../output/Biogene/models"` named as `Org_domain_075B`.
 We use CeLEry function `Predict_domain()` to conduct domain prediction for each single cells in the scRNA-seq/snRNA-seq data.
-The detailed argument are explained as follows:
+The detailed arguments are explained as follows:

 -   data_test: (AnnData object) the input scRNA-seq/snRNA-seq data
--   class_num: (int) the number of class to be predicted.
+-   class_num: (int) the number of classes to be predicted.
 This value should be consistent with the number of domains in the training model.
 -   path: (string) the location of the pre-trained model